What in the World Is an Escrow Shortage?

 An escrow deficiency is when there’s a negative balance in your escrow account.
 This happens when we’ve had to advance funds to cover disbursements on your behalf.
 So not only are you going to be short for your upcoming tax and insurance payment, but you also owe money to bring your account current.

 How often does the escrow account get analyzed?
 We look for changes in tax and insurance in the form of an escrow analysis once a year.
-However, if we see an issue that requires further examination, we can repeat an analysis to determine its impact on your payment.
-For example, if we’re noticing an increase in your taxes of 25% or more, or noticing a shortage over a certain amount of money, we’ll open another analysis.
+However, if we see an issue that requires further examination, we can run an off-schedule analysis to determine its impact on your payment.

 How can you be proactive in managing your escrow account?
 Pay attention to any information you get from your city regarding tax information or from your homeowners insurance company.
 They will often send you information in the mail about trends and increases.
 This can help you plan ahead.
 Keep an eye on insurance trends yourself and shop around to make sure you’re getting the best rate you can.
 Or, set aside a savings account you deposit a set amount into as an escrow back up plan.
 This way if your escrow account does wind up short, you’ll have the extra funds to pay it immediately rather than roll that into your monthly payment.